José Manuel González (footballer)

-José Manuel González Hernández (born October 6, 1981 in San Miguel, El Salvador) is a Salvadoran professional football player who plays as a goalkeeper.
+José Manuel González Hernández (born October 6, 1981 in San Miguel, El Salvador) is a retired Salvadoran professional football player, who played as a goalkeeper and is currently the Goalkeeping coach for Cacahuatique.

 Club career

 Dragón

 Nicknamed El Meme, González started his career at his hometown club Dragón with whom he played in the Segunda División as well as at the Primera División.

 Vista Hermosa

 After 9 years he moved on to Vista Hermosa, and in 2008 he signed for FAS, only to return to Vista Hermosa after one season.

 With the team of San Francisco Gotera, González Hernández won the Apertura 2005 against Isidro Metapán (2–0 victory).

 In December 2010, he extended his contract with Vista Hermosa after being linked to UES and was voted best goalkeeper of the national league, together with Juan José Gómez.

 UES

 After leaving Vista Hermosa because of the economic situation of the team in 2012 González signed with UES.
 Months later González signed with Águila.